thebrianbug/dotfiles/ASUS_NIXOS_INSTALL.md

 This guide has been tested with the ASUS ProArt P16 (H7606 series, including H7606WI with AMD Ryzen AI 9 HX 370, NVIDIA RTX 4070, MediaTek MT7922 WiFi, and 4K OLED touchscreen) but should work for most ASUS laptops, including ROG series.
 Verify compatibility for other models in the [NixOS Hardware Configuration Database](https://github.com/NixOS/nixos-hardware).

+## For New Users

+If you’re new to NixOS, use the Calamares graphical installer for simplicity.
+Refer to the [NixOS Manual Getting Started](https://nixos.org/manual/nixos/stable/#sec-installation) for basics.
+If errors occur during commands like `nixos-rebuild switch`, check `/etc/nixos/configuration.nix` for syntax errors and run `journalctl -p 3 -xb` for logs.

 ## Prerequisites

 - NixOS installation media (24.11 or newer recommended for 2024 ProArt P16 H7606WI)